MarcisGailitis/GCP---Associate-Cloud-Engineer/2 Essential Google Cloud Infrastructure -  Foundation.md

 ## 3. Virtual Networks

+### 3.01.
+Overview

-Virtual Network = software-defined network in GCP.
-Thinking about resources as services, instead of hardware, will help you understand the available options.
+Virtual Network = GCP uses a software-defined network that is built on a global fiber infrastructure.
+Thinking about resources as services, instead of a hardware, will help you understand the available options.

 GCP consists of:

-* Regions (specific geographic location, where you can run your resources), divided smaller into zones.
+- Regions (specific geographic location, where you can run your resources) are divided smaller into zones.
-* Points-of-Presence (PoPs)
+- Points-of-Presence (PoPs) are where Google's network is connected to the rest of the internet.
-* Global private network
+- Global private network
-* Services
+- Services

-Virtual Private Cloud (VPC)
+### 3.02.
+Virtual Private Cloud

-Managed networking functionality for your cloud platform resources.
+Virtual Private Cloud (VPC) - managed networking functionality for your cloud platform resources.

 With GCP you can:

-*  provision your resources,
+- provision your resources
-* connect them,
+- connect them
-* and isolate them from each other in a virtual private cloud.
+- and isolate them from each other in a virtual private cloud.

 VPC is a comprehensive set of Google-managed networking objects:

-* Projects - encompass every single service including networks
+- Projects - encompass every single service, including networks
-* Networks - default, auto or  custom mode
+- Networks - default, auto or  custom mode
-* Subnetworks - allow you to divide or segregate your network
+- Subnetworks - allow you to divide or segregate your environment
-* Regions - represents Google’s data centers
-* Zones - represents Google’s data centers
+- Regions & Zones- represents Google’s data centers
-* IP addresses - internal, external, range
+- IP addresses - internal, external, range
-* VMs - configuring VM instances from a networking perspective
+- VMs - configuring VM instances from a networking perspective
-* Routes
-* Firewall rules
+- Routes & Firewall rules

+### 3.03.
 Projects, networks, and subnetworks

-Project
+Project:

-* Associates objects and services with billing
+- Associates objects and services with billing
-* Contains networks, that can be shared/peered
+- Contains networks, that can be shared/peered

-Network
+Network:
 * Has no IP address range, but instead are simply a construct of all individual IP addresses and services within the network
 * Is global and spans all available regions
 * Contains regional subnetworks